xames3/smart/docs/source/projects/xsnumpy.rst

         self._shape = tuple(int(dim) for dim in shape)

 Next up, the ``dtype`` (short for data type).
 If you didn't provide it, the constructor would default it to :py:obj:`None`.
-If a numeric :py:obj:`type` is provided, it dynamically retrieves the appropriate data type from the global namespace using :func:`globals`.
+If a :py:class:`float` or an :py:class:`int` is provided, it dynamically retrieves the appropriate data type from the global namespace using :func:`globals`.
 This nifty trick meant I could dynamically fetch whatever data type you fancied.

 Right, on to the ``buffer``.
 If no ``buffer`` was provided, the array was initialised without an external memory buffer.
 In this case the offset must be